-- G. The use of library music sound track for short subjects is prohibited. - H. No orchestra or part thereof shall be permitted to augment music recording in the same session in which the original recordings are made.
-The above is not intended to prohibit the Employer from making musical bridges, replacements, or other special effects, such as reverberation, where the tracks are staggered several sprocket holes or frames to give sound effects not obtainable with more musicians.
-It shall not be the intention of the Employer to program a recording call specifically for augmenting music tracks as a means of eliminating musicians. - Ι. The Employer agrees that he will not, without the prior written consent of the Federation, license, lease, lend, give, sell, utilize, or in any other way whatsoever authorize the use in whole or in part of the music sound track containing the recorded music made by members of the Federation performing on musical instruments or conducting, heretofore made or which will be made prior to the expiration of this agreement, or in connection with free television, pay television, cable television, video-tape cassettes during the life of this agreement and thereafter (for the purpose of this agreement, a cassette is considered to be any audio-visual device now known or hereafter devised containing an industrial film designed for replay on a home type television screen); except only after separate negotiations are entered upon and after a separate written agreement has been reached between the Federation and the Employer with respect to the use of such music sound track or such scenes or shots, on or in connection with the above, can such use be made, and then only upon the terms and conditions agreed upon by the Federation and the Producer in such separate agreement. - J. The Employer agrees that the substance and intent of Section "II" hereof, shall be incorporated in all agreements made by the Employer for licensing, leasing, lending, giving, selling, utilizing or other disposition of music sound track containing the recorded music made by members of the Federation, or scenes or shots containing pictures of members of the Federation performing on musical instruments or conducting.
+C. The use of library music sound track for short subjects is prohibited.

+D. No orchestra or part thereof shall be permitted to augment music recording in the same session in which the original recordings are made.

+The Employer agrees that they will not, without the prior written consent E. of the Federation, license, lease, lend, give, sell, utilize, or in any other way whatsoever authorize the use in whole or in part of the music sound track containing the recorded music made by members of the Federation performing on musical instruments or conducting, heretofore made or which will be made prior to the expiration of this agreement, or in connection with free television, pay television, cable television, video-tape cassettes during the life of this agreement and thereafter (for the purpose of this agreement, a cassette is considered to be any audio-visual device now known or hereafter devised containing an industrial film designed for replay on a home type television screen); except only after separate negotiations are entered upon and after a separate written agreement has been reached between the Federation and the Employer with respect to the use of such music sound track or such scenes or shots, on or in connection with the above, can such use be made, and then only upon the terms and conditions agreed upon by the Federation and the Producer in such separate agreement.

+F. The Employer agrees that the substance and intent of Section "II" hereof, shall be incorporated in all agreements made by the Employer for licensing, leasing, lending, giving, selling, utilizing or other disposition of music sound track containing the recorded music made by members of the Federation, or scenes or shots containing pictures of members of the Federation performing on musical instruments or conducting.